MoSafi2/BlazeSeq/README.md

 # BlazeSeq🔥
 Blaze-Seq is a performant and versatile FASTQ format parser that provide FASTQ parsing toolkit with fine-control knobs.
 It can be further utilized in several application as quality control, kmer-generation, alignment ... etc.
-It provides two options: `CoordParser` minimal-copy parser that can do limited validation of records similair to Rust's [Needletail](https://github.com/onecodex/needletail/tree/master) and `RecordParser` which is 3X slower but also provides options to validate the quality schema of records and validates that all records has no non-ASCII content.
+It provides two options: `CoordParser` minimal-copy parser that can do limited validation of records similair to Rust's [Needletail](https://github.com/onecodex/needletail/tree/master) and `RecordParser` which is 3X slower but also provides compile-time options for quality schema and ASCII validation of the records.

 **Disclaimer**: Blazeseq is a re-write of the earlier `MojoFastTrim` which can still be accessed from [here]().